wilsonte-umich/mdi-suite-template/README.md

 ### Suite-centric installation

 In a suite-centric installation, the user clones and installs a single tool suite.
-The 'install.sh' script provided in the suite template then clones the MDI and configures the installation for use.
+The 'install.sh' script provided in the suite template clones the MDI and configures the installation for use.
 A renamable 'run' script, also provided in the template, executes pipelines and launches a web server specific to the tool suite.